TkTech/pysimdjson/README.md

 the results are promising, especially when only part of a document is of interest.

-These bindings are currently only tested on OS X & Windows, but should work everywhere simdjson does although you'll probably have to tweak your build flags.
+Bindings are currently tested on OS X, Linux, and Windows.

 See the latest documentation at http://pysimdjson.tkte.ch.